zeychen/UdacityFullstackTournamentProject/README.md

 	e. reportMatch(winner, loser) - Stores the outcome of a single match between two players in the database.
 	f. playerStanding() - Returns a list of (id, name, wins, matches) for each player, sorted by the number of wins each player has.
 	g. swissParing() - Given the existing set of registered players and the matches they have played, generates and returns a list of pairings according to the Swiss system.
 Each pairing is a tuple (id1, name1, id2, name2), giving the ID and name of the paired players.

-Code conforms to the Python Style Guide (PEP8)

 <h3>Running the project</h3>
 1. Install Python if necessary.